erikdubois/Arc-Theme-Colora/README.md

 **3. Make new assets or png's**

 This is the most important part.
 New png's will be created with your colour.
+This takes time.

 	3-make-assets.sh